 An example of this is 100% in the first year of completion, 50% year 2 etc. This, along with the clause in the contract ensures you’ve covered all bases and does not mean you are making an unlawful deduction from Payroll.

 You should also advise the employee when you are acknowledging receipt of resignation and confirming final payment details, that the cost of the course will be deducted from final pay.
 This ensures you have communicated this to your employee.
 It also means you have a paper trail should the employee try to pursue it.

 The terms of the repayment in the employee training repayment agreement should be reasonable and proportional to the costs incurred by the employer and the benefit to the employee.
 The repayment amount might also be scaled depending on how long the employee remained with the company after the training.

 End Relationships Positively

-I also take the view that you don’t want people leaving under a cloud, and whilst you might be frustrated about them leaving you, it’s good practice to end the relationship positively as it's someone who could be a future customer or influence others about your business.
+I also take the view that you don’t want people leaving under a cloud.
+Whilst you might be frustrated about them leaving you, it’s good practice to end the relationship positively.
+This employee could be someone who could be a future customer or influence others about your business.
 Negative publicity travels further than good news!

 It’s important to consider any national minimum wage implications before considering deducting money from an employee for training costs.

 If you’re considering including an employee training repayment agreement in your contracts, or if you’re facing a situation where an employee has left after receiving costly training, it’s advisable to consult with a legal professional to understand your rights and obligations.
 Feel free to contact our outsourced HR Consultants on our website now.